-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A crypto guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
 This review of FatBTC consists of four parts: general information, fees, deposit methods and security.

-FatBTC is one of the many Hong Kong cryptocurrency exchanges.
+FatBTC is one of the many Hong Kong crypto exchanges.
 There are loads of coin exchanges from Hong Kong.
-Hong Kong is in a way the Mecca of cryptocurrency trading.
-A large, but not complete, list of competitors to this exchange on its home turf includes Binance, Bit-Z, KuCoin, Gatecoin and BitFlip.
+Hong Kong is in a way the Mecca of crypto trading.
+A large, but not complete, list of competitors to this exchange on its home turf includes Binance, Bit-Z and KuCoin.

 FatBTC Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at FatBTC: